 It sucks.
-Trying to deal with multiple sclerosis in summer heat is bad enough.
+Trying to deal with multiple sclerosis in the summer heat is bad enough.
 And lately for Australian summers those have been pretty darn hot (many times the past few summers we’ve had far too many days of over 40 degrees Celsius, and often in a heatwave for 3 days duration).
-Trying to deal with multiple sclerosis at Australian Christmas when relatives are reveling in the heat is awful.
+Trying to deal with having multiple sclerosis at Australian Christmas when relatives are reveling in the heat is utterly awful.
 It never turns out to the lovely holiday celebration that you hope for.

 If you go outside in the heat your day doesn’t go well.
 Brain function slows right down, so you can’t keep track of conversations properly.
 I find that if I’m in any situation since diagnosis with a lot of people talking, that I have to focus so hard on listening to the conversation, which in turn makes my fatigue (another typical MS symptom) more pronounced.
-Movement slows down and you worry about accidentally knocking things over…like your Christmas drink.
-Your body starts to ache and you know it’s likely to have you seeking out pain killers to be able to sleep the night.
+Movement slows down and you worry about accidentally knocking things over…like your precious Christmas drink.
+Your body starts to ache deep in the muscles and you know it is very likely to have you seeking out pain killers to be able to sleep though the night.

-To help combat these feelings and symptoms from having multiple sclerosis at Australian Christmas here are a few suggestions I have to make your day better and a more enjoyable experience for you as an MSer (person with multiple sclerosis).
+To help combat these feelings and symptoms from having multiple sclerosis at Australian Christmas here are a few suggestions I have used to try to make your day better and a more enjoyable experience for you as an MSer (person with multiple sclerosis).

 - If you have to go elsewhere, keep an eye on the weather forecast and plan your day to conserve energy/spoons for social interactions.
 Rest when you can.
 Ask to lie down in a quiet room for a few minutes to recharge through the day.

 - Invest in quality cooling garments such as cooling vests, scarves and headbands.
 Wear for any outdoor activity but also cool when indoors.

 So although having multiple sclerosis at Australian Christmas can be difficult, it’s not all bad!
 Know your limits of what your body can deal with in the summer heat.
 Learn the best way for you to look after yourself in the heat with some of these tips and still enjoy the Christmas season.
 HaHaving multiple sclerosis at Australian Christmasving